warunsl/Functional-Programming-Principles-in-Scala-Notes/Week 3 - Data and Abstraction/Lecture 3.1 - Class Hierarchies.md

         }

 + The above snippet defines a singleton object.
+   * When a singleton object shares the same name as the class, it is called the class' companion object.
+   * The class is called the companion class of the singleton object.
+   * A class and it's companion object should be defined in the same source file.
+   * A class and it's companion object can access each others' private members.
 + They are `val`s so `EmptyIntSet` evaluates to itself.

 ### Programs